Understanding Fields in V7 Go

 • You upload a new file to an agent.

-• You manually add a new row.
+• You manually add a new row using the "+" button.

 • Prompt updates: Editing or refining a prompt inside an existing property does not add to your field usage.
 As such, clicking “Recompute all fields” after editing an existing property does not add to the field count.